blueag8/Super-Scholar/README.md

 **Testing**

+Testing was achieved through using DevTools and the console.log.
+In addition I found it helpful to use the TryIt e *Bugs* appeared fine on Honor Android phone but on iPhone the play button is almost transparent.

+Player can still activate get data and get score before the timer starts.

 **Deployment**
 Github

-Bugs
-appeared fine on Honor Android phone but on iPhone the play button is almost transparent.

-Player can still activate get data and get score before the timer starts.

 # Credits